 As the UK-EU negotiations move forward and more information becomes available, the CAA will update these FAQs and notify stakeholders of the updates through the SkyWise alert system.
 If you haven’t already done so, please subscribe to the EU exit category in the SkyWise system: skywise.caa.co.uk

-On the basis that the UK’s membership of the EASA system ceases at the end of the transition period and if there is no mutual recognition of safety certificates between the UK and European systems, organisations that require approvals for equipment to be installed on aircraft under Part 21 Subpart O might need to take action to maximise continuity and stability for the aviation sector.
+After the UK’s membership of the EASA system ceases at the end of the transition period and if there is no mutual recognition of safety certificates between the UK and European systems, organisations that require approvals for equipment to be installed on aircraft under Part 21 Subpart O might need to take action to maximise continuity and stability for the aviation sector.
 The actions required would depend on individual circumstances and are a matter for each business and individual to consider.
 This page sets out what you need to consider to prepare for such an eventuality.

 Technical Standard Order (Part 21 Subpart O)